johnathanvman/F6/index.md

 							"CDOM grabs SUB"+
 							choose(["",""," as she swoops down"," when she flies by"," when she's right above her"," as she glides too low"])+ choose([
 								choose([", and pull her into a chokehold",", and wraps her arms around the bat",".
-CDOM wraps one arm around her chest and another around her neck",".
-CDOM squishes the bats wings tightly together"])+ choose([", taking the wind out of SUB's lungs. ",", making SUB's back loudly pop. ",", SUB's eyes bulge from the pressure. ",".
-SUB struggles to breath when shes squeezed harder. "," SUB's face slowly turns blue. ",".
+CDOMSHORT wraps one arm around her chest and another around her neck",".
+CDOMSHORT squishes the bats wings tightly together"])+ choose([", taking the wind out of SUB's lungs. ",", making SUBSHORT's back loudly pop. ",", SUBSHORT's eyes bulge from the pressure. ",".
+SUBSHORT struggles to breath when shes squeezed harder. "," SUB's face slowly turns blue. ",".
 CDOM's tongue explores the bat's flavor as she continues to squeeze tighter and tighter. ",".
-CDOM nibbles on SUB's neck while continuing to squeeze."])+ choose(["CSUB kicks wildly, and barely slips away from her captor, flapping frantically to get airborne.","CSUB bites down on her captors hand, and leaps into the air when DOM's grip loosens."," CSUB eventually frees herself and gets back into the air."])
+CDOM nibbles on SUB's neck while continuing to squeeze."])+ choose(["CSUBSHORT kicks wildly, and barely slips away from her captor, flapping frantically to get airborne.","CSUBSHORT bites down on her captors hand, and leaps into the air when DOMSHORT's grip loosens."," CSUBSHORT eventually frees herself and gets back into the air."])
 								,
 								choose([".
-CSUB tries to bite her captor but, DOM bites first into the bats shoulder.
-She shoves SUB away and watches her struggle to get airborne.",".
-CSUB tries to bite her captor but, DOM spins her around and bites down hard on her shoulder!
-CSUB winces in pain before freeing herself and leaping back into the air.",", and starts to pummel her before the bat gets airborne again.",", and slams the bat into the ground!
-CSUB quickly gets up and leaps back into the air."])
+CSUBSHORT tries to bite her captor but, DOMSHORT bites first into the bats shoulder.
+She shoves SUBSHORT away and watches her struggle to get airborne.",".
+CSUBSHORT tries to bite her captor but, DOMSHORT spins her around and bites down hard on her shoulder!
+CSUBSHORT winces in pain before freeing herself and leaping back into the air.",", and starts to pummel her before the bat gets airborne again.",", and slams the bat into the ground!
+CSUBSHORT quickly gets up and leaps back into the air."])
 							])
 						)
 					}